1. What is Summer Freshman Orientation?

 6. When does the Summer Program start?

-While dates are yet to be determined, the time frame for the 2013 summer program was as follows: Move-in Day is Sunday, Aug.
-11, 2013, beginning any time after 11:00 a.m.
-Students will say good-bye to their family after the light supper that will be available in Warde Hall Lounge.
+Move-in Day is Sunday, August 10, 2014, beginning any time after 11:00 a.m.
+Students will say good-bye to their family after the light supper that will be available on campus.
 The students will then gather for an evening activity.
 The first class begins at 8:20 a.m.
-Monday, Aug.
-12, and concludes at noon on Friday, Aug.
-30. The rest of the freshman class arrives on campus on Saturday, Aug.
-31, when WELCOME WEEK begins.
+Monday, August 11, and concludes at noon on Friday, August 22.
+The rest of the freshman class arrives on campus on Saturday, August 23, when WELCOME WEEK begins.
 A full schedule will be included with your Move-In Packet.

 7. Will the room I am assigned to during the Summer Program be my permanent housing assignment?